 KCDC may adopt, with HUD notification, Small Area Fair Market Rent (SAFMR) Exception Payment Standards by zip code area if deemed beneficial for the success of KCDC program participants locating affordable housing.
 Effective October 1, 2024, HUD will require KCDC to implement SAFMR's for all zip code areas.
-Upon approval of Moving to Work (MTW) cohorts, KCDC will request a waiver to forgo the implementation of mandatory SAFMR's for all zip code areas, if waiver is approved KCDC will use payment standards and optional SAMFR zip code areas.
+As a Moving to Work (MTW) flexibility, KCDC requested a waiver to forgo the implementation of mandatory SAFMR's for all zip code areas.
+The waiver was approved and KCDC will use payment standards and optional SAMFR zip code areas.

-16.3.2 Area Exception Rents (If Applicable)
+17.3.2 Area Exception Rents (If Applicable)